meshibiton/Server-SearchSolver/README.md

 * [Link](#link-to-the-project)

 ## General info
-This project test 4 alog:BFS,DFS,A*,BestFS,each alog tested by 10 different matrices.
+This project test 4 alog: BFS, DFS, A*, BestFS. each alog tested by 10 different matrices.

 The algorithm examines and print the cost of the path he chosed,the number of vertices